livingdocsIO/documentation/content/reference/document/includes/server-customization.md

 This section gives an exhaustive listing of all options for Includes on the server side.
 To get more information about Includes in general, visit the [Includes Overview]({{< ref "/reference/document/includes" >}}).

 We recommend where possible going down the paramsSchema route for includes.
 This saves writing custom sidebar components and covers most  include cases.
-Where it does not, please get in touch with your customer solutions manager before writing custom components to see if we can extend this option for your use case.
+Where it does not, please get in touch with your customer solutions manager before writing custom components to see if we can extend the paramsSchema for your use case.
 ## Registering your include

 ```js